sagemath/sagewiki_to_gh-2022-10-10/days45_projects.md

 Finalization of the Coxeter3 integration into Sage
 ==================================================

-Anne Schilling, Nicolas Thiéry, Martina Lanini
+Anne Schilling, Nicolas Thiéry, Martina Lanini, Dan Bump

 This would bring a faster implementation of Kazhdan-Lusztig polynomials to Sage.